On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

 \subsection{Cohomology of the complement}

-The cohomology algebra of the complexified complement of a hyperplane arrangement is determined by its intersection lattice.
-We have seen in Section \ref{ch1secOM} that the construction of the OS algebra is completely combinatorial and works for any matroid.
-Hence even in case of a non-realizable oriented matroid its underlying matroid has the associated OS-algebra.
-It was shown by Gel'fand and Rybnikov \cite[Theorem 5]{gr89} that the cellular cohomology ring of a Salvetti complex is isomorphic to the associated OS-algebra.
+The cohomology algebra of the complexified complement of a hyperplane arrangement is known as the Orlik-Solomon algebra (OS-algebra) and is determined by the intersection lattice.
+The construction of this OS-algebra is completely combinatorial and works for any matroid (see \cite[Chapter 3]{orlik92}).
+Hence even in the case of a non-realizable oriented matroid its underlying matroid has an associated OS-algebra.
+It was shown by Gel'fand and Rybnikov \cite[Theorem 5]{gr89} that the cellular cohomology ring of the Salvetti complex is isomorphic to the associated OS-algebra.
+Therefore the Salvetti complexes have the `right' cohomology.
 Their technique was generalized by Bj\"orner and Ziegler \cite[Corollary 7.3]{bz92} to arbitrary complex arrangements to give a completely combinatorial proof of the Brieskorn-Orlik-Solomon theorem.

-It was proved by Dimca and Papadima \cite{dimca_papadima03} that the complement of a hyperplane arrangement is minimal, i.e., it has the homotopy type of a CW complex such that number of $k$-cells is equal to $k$-th Betti number.
-From the work of Delucchi \cite{delucchi08} it follows that even in case of a non-realizable oriented matroid the associated Salvetti complex is minimal.
-This is done by constructing maximum acyclic matchings of the Salvetti complex such that its critical cells are in one-to-one correspondence with the topes, this correspondence is achieved via the nbc sets\cite[Proposition 2, Lemma 5.10]{delucchi08}.
+It was proved by Dimca and Papadima in \cite{dimca_papadima03} that the complement of a hyperplane arrangement is minimal, i.e., it has the homotopy type of a CW complex such that number of $k$-cells is equal to $k$-th Betti number.
+From the work of Delucchi \cite{delucchi08} it follows that in case of a non-realizable oriented matroid the associated space $M(c\A)$ is minimal.
+This is done by constructing maximum acyclic matchings of the face poset of the Salvetti complex such that its critical cells are in one-to-one correspondence with the topes, this correspondence is achieved via no-broken-circuits \cite[Proposition 2, Lemma 5.10]{delucchi08}.